 - The Wedding at Cana — the painting OPPOSITE the Mona Lisa.
 Largest painting in the Louvre.
 Worth seeing and often overlooked.

 Père Lachaise (pair lah-SHEZ) — Jim Morrison, Oscar Wilde, Édith Piaf, Chopin.
-Collin has been before and wants to go.
 Free admission.

 Montmartre (mon-MART-ruh) — bohemian Paris, home of the Moulin Rouge (moo-LAN ROOZH).
 125–140 years of artistic/alternative Paris.
 Artists, cafés, Sacré-Cœur basilica.

-- Apartment — 57 Rue Réaumur — Host: Sophie Botel
+- Apartment — 57 Rue Réaumur — Airbnb host

 - 57 Rue Réaumur, Paris 75002